Text and pictures © 2004-2023 Guillaume Dargaud

 Left: Setting up the Meteoflux and CR10 systems.

-This morning it took 2 hours to set the time on a computer.
+This morning it took almost an entire day to set the time on a computer.
 Why ?
 Short answer: because it's Antarctica.
 Long answer: the computer is a CR10 embedded system doing data acquisition outside, its time needs to be set just once with another computer connected through a cable then an adapter then another cable.
 There's no power over there so we decide to use an old laptop.
 The program needed for the time update is on a DVD, and the laptop lacks a DVD player.
 We first try to use a crossover cable to connect it to a DVD enabled non-laptop computer.
 But we have forgotten the PCMCIA adapter at the lab, about 1.8km away.
 Then we decide to use a USB key for the transfer.
 The laptop is running Win98 and asks us for the driver for the USB key.
 After we find the driver (also on DVD), copy it onto a primitive floppy and fail to install it we finally decide to burn a CD just to transfer the time update program.
 End of phase one, up to now we were warm.

 Now we take the laptop outside.
 Did I say it's a 6 year old laptop ?
 Its battery dies by the time we reach the mast, about one minute later.
 Back to the container.
 We first extend a power cord but it's too short by five meters; we then take a UPS but can't connect the laptop because the plug is not the right one.
 So we cut open a PC power cable and a multiple plug and make an adapter.
 So we now run outside with a 20kg UPS connected to a multiple plug connected to the laptop transformer connected to the laptop connected to the adapter for the CR10.
 By the time we get there (one minute) the UPS beeps and dies of unknown causes.
 Back inside.
 We stop the radiometer to use its own UPS, which works properly, unplug and replug everything and go back outside, connecting the laptop on the CR10.